I grow corn and have become quite good at it. Here are my best tips for growing, harvesting, and storing corn!

 Don't worry.
 It's not that complicated.
 You're either going to grow corn for harvesting and eating as soon as they're ready, or you're going to grow corn to resell it.
 You can take the same corn you usually want to eat immediately and freeze it as well.

 We won't get much into the type of corn that must be used if it is to be harvested by mechanical means, shipped, or stored.
 It's identifiable by supersweet (Sh2).
 Just look it up under that name if you want further information.

 As for the two other main types of corn, they're going to be called either normal sugary (SU) or sugary enhancer (SE).
 Both varieties are great for growing in home gardens, with corn with the SE gene enhancer in it being far superior to corn with the SU gene.

-For those of us who eat corn on the cob during the summer, the way we know which is which is by past experience.
+For those of us who eat corn on the cob during the summer, the way we know which is which, is by past experience.
 The SU corn must be cooked and eaten as quickly as possible after being harvested because the sugar content, and thus the sweet taste, will leave the corn quickly.
 Don't wait for more than a couple of days to cook and eat this corn.
-To get the absolutely best experience, eat it almost immediately.
+To get the absolute best experience, eat it almost immediately.

 If you're going to freeze the corn, use the same best practices.
 Begin processing it as quickly as possible to retain the most sugar and sweet taste.

 Corn with the SE gene has an even higher sugar content, which can lend itself to keeping its sweetness a little longer than the SU corn.
 SE would probably be considered more of a gourmet type, as the flavor can't be matched by any other corn.
 Period!
 The kernels of this particular corn will be creamy and very tender, even in comparison to the good SU variety.

 Both of these types can be grown side by side and don't need to be separated like those with the Sh2 gene would need to be.

 Corn Colors and Uses